TanuMalik/ProvSummary/README.md

 # ProvSummary
 Summarization of provenance graphs

-Code Code/ProvSummary.ipynb implements the algorithm and tests on both small example data in Code/testData/ and swift data in Code/swiftData/
+Code Code/ProvSummary.ipynb implements the algorithm and tests on datasets:
+    ProvSummary is the interface for testing a small graph example in Code/testData/ and ProvSummary_Swift is for testing swift data in Code/swiftData/

-The original graph and summary graph of swift data are visualized into a new folder named VisualOutput/ as pdf files.
+Also, the original graph and result summary graph of swift data are visualized as pdf files in Code/VisualOutput/

+Ideas and previous presentations of the algorithm are included in Presentations/